-English Church Architecture -
+English Church Architecture.

-WINSHAM, St. Stephen (ST 374 063) (June 2012)
+WINSHAM, St. Stephen (ST 374 063),

-(Bedrock: Lower Cretaceous, Upper Greensand Formation)
+(Bedrock: Lower Cretaceous, Upper Greensand Formation.)

-The appearance of this church is enhanced by its axial plan and its modern detached vestry, which is linked to the S. porch by a short covered walkway.
-(See the view of the church from the southeast, above left, and the view alongside the church, due west towards the vestry and S. porch, above right.)
-It is largely Perpendicular in style albeit that earlier features towards the east and west confirm a building of similar length has stood here since at least the thirteenth or early fourteenth century.
+The external appearance of this church is enhanced by its axial plan and its sympathetically-constructed modern vestry, south of the porch, to which it is linked by a short covered walkway.
+(See the view of the church from the southeast, above, and the view alongside the church, looking due west towards the vestry and S. porch, below left.)
+It is largely Perpendicular in style although earlier features east and west confirm a building of similar length has stood here since the thirteenth or early fourteenth century.
 The thirteenth century (Early English) work is formed of three lancet windows, one in the N. wall of the nave and one each in the N. and S. walls of the chancel, the former towards the west and the latter towards the east, suggesting the chancel originally had two on each side.
 The early fourteenth century (Decorated) work comprises the three-light W. window to the nave, above the former doorway (which has subsequently been converted into an additional window) (as illustrated below right).
 The lights step up slightly in the centre and the tracery is composed solely of two ungainly mouchettes.

 The octagonal font is decorated on the every face of the bowl with a pair of squashed quatrefoils, and on the octagonal stem, with a sunk rectangular recess between protruding ribs.
 The rood screen, set in the arch between the tower and the chancel, appears to be old in parts, although it would no easy matter to determine precisely which.
 The artless late mediaeval tympanum(?) hanging on the N. wall of the crossing tower, must once have filled the space above the screen, from where its child-like depiction of the Crucifixion would have been visible to all.
-Finally, the large and excellent pulpit with massive tester (right) in the southeast corner of the nave, is a much more urbane piece of carpentry which the Friends of Somerset Churches describe as Jacobean on their Church Card No. 29 (2006), although Pevsner’s silence on the subject may have been more tactful for it is not typical of that reign.
+Finally, the large and excellent pulpit with massive tester (illustrated) in the southeast corner of the nave, is a much more urbane piece of carpentry which the Friends of Somerset Churches describe as Jacobean on their Church Card No. 29 (2006), although Pevsner’s silence on the subject may have been more tactful since it is not typical of that reign.
 Finally, the ceiled wagon roof of the nave is another attractive feature and has gilded bosses and castellated wall plates.